phpearth/PHP.earth/content/faq.md

 teams of multiple groups properly, so for the time being, we will try to go with a single monolithic group on Facebook.

-### Why don't you pin post with the group rules and a PHP guide?
+## Why not pinning a post with the group rules or a PHP guide?

 At the time of this writing, we have tried many types of pinned posts.
 On mobile devices pinned posts are visible after another click elsewhere, so the